kolkhis/tech-notes/ato/cls/cls-thoughts.md

 # Community Leadership Summit

 The Community Leadership Summit (CLS) is a **free** event that's put on by All Things Open, at the Raleigh Convention Center in North Carolina.
+There are several other free events that are co-located at the convention center on the same day:

+- Open Source Accessibility Summit
+- Inclusion and Diversity Summit

+These events run concurrently, but you can bounce around between them freely if you find discussions in all summits that you wish to attend.

+---

-This is a fantasic event, a bazaar for exchanging both knowledge and ideas.
+The CLS was a fantasic event, a bazaar for exchanging knowledge, ideas, and experience.

 ## When I arrived...